This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is acute low back pain treated?

-The goal of treatment is to relieve your pain and prevent it from returning.
-Most people with acute lower back pain get better within 6 to 12 weeks.
+The goal of treatment is to relieve your pain and help you tolerate activity.
+Most people with acute lower back pain get better within 4 to 6 weeks.
 You may need any of the following:

 What can I do to prevent low back pain?

-- Exercise: Gentle exercise may help decrease your pain.
-Start with some light exercises such as walking, biking, or swimming during the first 2 weeks.
+- Stay active as much as you can without causing more pain.
+Bed rest could make your back pain worse.
+Start with some light exercises such as walking.
+Avoid heavy lifting until your pain is gone.
 Ask for more information about the activities or exercises that are right for you.

 When should I contact my healthcare provider?